Today's Thursday • 11 mins read

 “Do not seek for things to happen the way you want them to; rather, wish that what happens happen the way it happens: then you will be happy.”

-Amor fati is like a slow burn, a consistent discipline that trains you to see the beauty of fate and affirm your love for it, and yet move forward towards your hopes and dreams.
+Amor fati is not a destination but a daily discipline.
+You gradually train your mind to see the beauty of fate and affirm your love for it, and then march forward towards your hopes and dreams.

 Is Amor Fati A Stoic Concept?